Serverless functions reference

 If you want to include packages outside of the preloaded package set, you can use webpack to combine your node modules and have your bundled files be your function files.

 Serverless functions are intended to be fast and have a narrow focus.
-To enable quick calls and responses, HubSpot serverless functions are limited to:
+To enable quick calls and responses, HubSpot serverless functions have the following limits:

 application/json